-Near field communication (NFC).
-This is a method of data transfer that lets 2 devices communicate when they get within a few inches of each other.
+- Near Field Communication (NFC).
+This is a set of features for smartphones and similar devices to establish a communication by bringing two of them together.
 Applications include contactless transactions, data exchange or a form of complex communication.

-Radio-frequency identification (RFID).
-This technology is the use of radio frequency to transfer data and information.
-NFC is a specific type of RFID used for contactless payments.
+- Radio-Frequency Identification (RFID).
+This technology is the use of radio-frequency to transfer data and information.

-Encryption.
-This is way of encoding messages so that only authorized people can understand it.
-It’s used to keep your financial information safe from potential hackers.
+- Encryption.
+This is way of encoding messages so that no one but only authorised people can understand it.
+It is encrypted using an algorithm which is used to hide the original message.

 How does a digital wallet work?